 table to

 store schemaless data, as shown in the following example.
-The table names are
+Table names are for

 CREATE TABLE GraphNode (